giuseppemaiorano/SVM-for-cancer/README.md

 # SVM-for-cancer
-SVM for the prevention of malignant tumors
+SVM for prevention of malignant tumors